Ononymous/AirNet/README.md

 ## Usage

-Provide examples and instructions on how to use your project.
 - Live tracking of up to 30 planes in your area
 - Displays plane info such as location, speed, and type
 - Allows users to sign in and save their favorite planes for future tracking